imwally/nil/content/what-happens-when-you-connect-to-starbucks-wifi.md

 ![Starbucks Wi-Fi from Google by Chris Messina](/images/starbucks_captive.jpg) _[Image by Chris Messina](https://www.flickr.com/photos/factoryjoe/22127717262)_

-If you were running Linux like I was at the time, you wouldn't see the fancy captive portal pop-up as you would see on macOS.
+However, if you were running GNU/Linux like I was at the time, you wouldn't see the fancy captive portal pop-up as you would see on macOS.
 Instead, you would be redirected to the captive portal page within your browser after trying to visit a website.

 There were a few problems though.
 I was using the [HTTPS Everywhere](https://www.eff.org/https-everywhere) browser add-on which needed